 NOTICE OF GENERAL MEETINGS

-Notice of the annual general meeting of the FRA will be published in "The Fellrunner" magazine and be posted on the FRA's website at www.fellrunner.org.uk.
+Notice of the annual general meeting of the FRA will be published in "The Fellrunner" magazine and be posted on the FRA's website at www.fellrunner.org.uk or other domain or internet location to which the FRA's website may subsequently be moved.
 Clubs shall receive notice via the relevant area of England Athletics.
 All other general meetings shall be called by at least 14 Clear Days' notice.
 The notice shall specify the time and place of the meeting and the general nature of the business to be transacted.
 The notice shall be given to all the Members and to the Executive Committee.

 PROCEEDINGS AT GENERAL MEETINGS